cryptotechguru/EDENomicon/README.md

     1. A CIP is a Cryptonomicon Improvement Proposal (analogous to a BIP in Bitcoin Core).
     1. A delta is an inconsistency between a specification and an observation (analogous to a bug in software).
     1. If any player breaks the rules or witnesses another player breaking the rules, they SHOULD file a delta report.
-    1. Deltas SHOULD be reviewed by the Executors to determine whether the rule should be changed or the player should be sanctioned.
+    1. Deltas SHOULD be reviewed by the Operators to determine whether the rule should be changed or the player should be sanctioned.

+### Multi-votes
+1. If a proposal offers a choice between two or more options an Operator should call a multi-vote.
+1. Each option is voted on with a +1 (acceptable), a -1 (not acceptable) or 0 (neutral).
+1. Abstentions are counted as 0 (neutral).
+1. Each option is assigned a score equal to the sum of votes.
+1. If at least one option gets a positive score the multi-vote succeeds in choosing the one with the highest score, otherwise the proposal is defeated.
+1. If there is a tie for high score among the options, the sponsor of the proposal may choose a winner among them, otherwise the proposal is defeated.
+1. A multi-vote SHOULD have a single sponsor responsible for collecting and publishing options.
+1. A multi-vote SHOULD have a specified deadline.
+1. A multi-vote MAY be conducted on the game wiki.
+1. An option MAY be added to the multi-vote by the sponsor during the vote but options MAY NOT be removed once the vote starts.
+1. Voters MAY update their votes at any time before the vote ends but MUST NOT update anyone else's votes.
+1. A multi-vote MAY be resolved early only if all eligible voters have voted on all options.

 ## [Projects](Projects/)